-- ✓ Look for warnings or errors produced by the Packet Sensor in the event log (details on page 32). - ✓ Ensure that you have correctly configured the Packet Sensor.
-Each configuration field is described in detail in this chapter. - ✓ Make sure that the sniffing interface is up:
+- ✓ Look for warnings or errors produced by the Packet Sensor in the event log (details on page 41). - ✓ Ensure that you have correctly configured the Packet Sensor.
+Each configuration field is described in depth in this chapter. - ✓ The event log error "License key not compatible with the existing server" can be fixed by sending the string from Configuration " Servers " [Packet Sensor server] " Hardware Key to sales@andrisoft.com. - ✓ Make sure that the sniffing interface is up: